mcuntz/pyjams/docs/source/index.rst

    * - :mod:`~pyjams.functions`
-     - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with :mod:`scipy.optimize`.
+     - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with :mod:`scipy.optimize`
    * - :class:`~pyjams.mcPlot`
      - Matthias Cuntz' standard plotting class
    * - :func:`~pyjams.morris_method.morris_sampling`
      - Sampling of optimised trajectories for Morris measures / Elementary Effects
    * - :func:`~pyjams.screening.screening`
      - Parameter screening using Morris' method of Elementary Effects.
+   * - :func:`~pyjams.str2tex`
+     - Convert strings to LaTeX strings in math environment used by matplotlib's usetex
    * - :func:`~pyjams.tee`
-     - Prints arguments on screen and in file, like Unix/Linux tee utility.
+     - Prints arguments on screen and in file, like Unix/Linux tee utility

 Functions and modules per category
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~